simonduq/openlab/appli/iotlab_examples/simple_robot/README.md

 ## Overview

-This example shows how to use a mobile node located on a robot.
-A mobile node is a node embedded on a robot (Turtlebot 2 or Wifibot) with predefined trajectories.
+This example shows how to use a mobile node embedded on a robot (Turtlebot 2 or Wifibot) with predefined trajectories.
 The code is here:

 https://github.com/iot-lab/openlab/tree/master/appli/iotlab_examples/simple_robot